Imtiyaj5791/DevOps-Journey/Important/AWS.md

 ## What is Amazon Route53?
 How have you used it?

-Amazon Route53 is a highly available and scalable DNS service.
+Amazon Route 53 is a highly available and scalable DNS service used to route users to applications and AWS resources.

-It is used to map a domain name to an EC2 instance or Load Balancer IP so users can access the application using a domain name instead of an IP address.
+It converts a domain name into the appropriate destination so users can access the application using a domain name instead of remembering an IP address.

-**Example:**

-Instead of accessing **1.1.1.1**, users can access **abc.com**.
+For example, users can access:

----
+www.example.com
+       ↓
+    Route 53
+       ↓
+      ALB
+       ↓
+   EC2 / ECS

+For an ALB, we normally use a Route 53 Alias record to point the domain to the Load Balancer.

+Route 53 also supports features such as routing policies and health checks for controlling how traffic is routed.

 # 48 What is a Hosted Zone?